INN/link-roundups/docs/mailchimp.md

 Continue to the next step!

+# Creating a MailChimp Campaign

+Once you have [saved some links](saving-links.md) and [created the link roundup post](link-roundups.md), you can send the link roundup post to MailChimp as a draft campaign.

+In the Link Roundups editor, above the standard WordPress "Publish" button, is a button to Create a MailChimp Campaign.
+(Docs under construction...)

 ### Inserting template tags

-The Argo Links plugin's MailChimp features depend on the rpesence of certain tags in your email.
+The Link Roundups Plugin's MailChimp features depend on the presence of specific tags in your email.

 You'll have to edit your template to add them, so that they can be filled in with your content when you go to send an email.

 1. Click on "Templates" in the MailChimp header.
 2. Click "Edit" on the template you want to edit.